trambarhq/trambar/README.md

 -------

 Trambar is a companion tool to GitLab.
-It lets you transform your GitLab activity log into a Facebook-style newsfeed, making the information more accessible to those without a programming background.
+It lets you transform your GitLab activity log into a Facebook-style news feed, making the information more accessible to those without a programming background.
 It provides greater transparency to your software development process, with the aim of fostering trust between programmers and other stakeholders.